66391 Moshup: Diameter and shape

-According to radiometric observations from Arecibo Observatory, the asteroid has a mean diameter of 1.317 kilometers.
+According to radiometric observations from Arecibo Observatory, the asteroid has an effective mean diameter of 1.317 kilometers.
 The observations were taken from May 21–23, 2001, by Lance A. M. Benner, Steven J. Ostro, Jon D. Giorgini, Raymond F. Jurgens, Jean-Luc Margot and Michael C. Nolan.

 The Collaborative Asteroid Lightcurve Link adopts a diameter of 1.3 kilometers and derives an albedo 0.26 with an absolute magnitude of 16.5.

 The shapes of the two bodies and their dynamics are complex.
 With a dimension of approximately 1.42 x 1.36 x 1.18 kilometers for a simple triaxial ellipsoid, the asteroid has an oblate shape, which is dominated by an equatorial ridge at the body's potential-energy minimum.
 This bizarre property of the equatorial region means that it is close to breakup: raising a particle a meter above the surface would put it into orbit.
-As seen in the image at above right, the gravitational effects between the moon and the asteroid create a gigantic mountain extending in the equatorial plane around the entire asteroid.
+As seen in the image above, the gravitational effects between the moon and the asteroid create a gigantic mountain extending in the equatorial plane around the entire asteroid.
 It was the first asteroid to be described as "muffin-shaped", which is now understood to be a very common shape for asteroids in critical rotation, including 101955 Bennu and 162173 Ryugu.